 3. Set up the double opt-in keyword

-To create the double opt-in keyword, use an SMS auto-responder that triggers your SMS/MMS confirmation campaign when the word ‘Yes’ is received.
+Set up the double opt-in keyword using an SMS auto-responder.
+The auto-responder triggers your SMS/MMS confirmation campaign when a contact replies with "YES".

-Learn how to create an auto-responder in Create a trigger word auto-responder.
+Learn more in Create a trigger word auto-responder.

-Choose the virtual mobile number to trigger the SMS/MMS campaign.
+Choose the virtual mobile number to use for the SMS/MMS campaign.

 For Response frequency, select Keep responding with the relevant campaign.

-For Actions, choose to add contacts to a "SMS Double Opted-In Contacts" list.
-This is should be your master SMS list containing all opted-in contacts.
+For Actions, choose to add contacts to a list named "SMS Double Opted-In Contacts".
+This should be your master SMS list of all opted-in contacts.

 4. Create an opt-in program

-At this point, you must create an opt-in program to manage the opt-in process for your contacts.
-If you’re collecting both email and SMS, your opt-in program can include both channel nodes to send each campaign.
+Create an opt-in program to manage the opt-in process for your contacts.
+If you're collecting both email and SMS, your program can include both channel nodes to send each campaign.

 After the start node, add a decision node to check if the mobile number field is not empty.

-Connect the yes route to the SMS/MMS campaign node to send the double opt-in campaign containing the double opt-in keyword.
+Connect the Yes route to the SMS/MMS campaign node to send the double opt-in campaign.

-After the SMS campaign node, include an Add Contact node to add these contacts to a list named "SMS Contacts - Pending Confirmation."
+After the SMS campaign node, add an Add contact node and add these contacts to a list named "SMS Contacts — Pending Confirmation".

-Connect the Add Contact node to the email campaign node and continue the opt-in/welcome flow.
+Connect the Add contact node to the email campaign node to continue your opt-in and welcome flow.

 5. Create a program to update the SMS pending confirmation list

-Set the start node criteria to run daily and every time a contact meets the start node criteria.
+Set the start node to run daily and every time a contact meets the start node criteria. (verify label)

-Set the logic to check contacts who are present in this list.
+Set the logic to check for contacts who are present in this list.

-After the start node, set up a Remove contact node to remove these contacts from the "SMS - Pending Confirmation" list.
+After the start node, add a Remove contact node to remove these contacts from the "SMS - Pending Confirmation" list.

-This program keeps the SMS - Pending Confirmation list updated.
-When setting up automations with SMS campaigns, you can exclude contacts on this list to avoid sending SMS campaigns to contacts who have not completed the double opt-in process.
+This program keeps the SMS - Pending Confirmation list up to date.
+When you set up SMS campaigns, exclude contacts on this list to avoid sending to contacts who haven't completed the double opt-in process.